hashicorp/vault-helm/README.md

 ## Usage

 For now, we do not host a Chart repository.
 To use the charts, you must download this repository and unpack it into a directory.
-Then, the chart can be installed directly:
+Assuming this repository was unpacked into the directory `consul-helm`, the chart can then be installed directly:

-    helm install ./charts/consul
+    helm install ./consul-helm

-Please see the many options supported in the `./charts/consul/values.yaml` file.
+Please see the many options supported in the `values.yaml` file.
 These are also fully documented directly on the [Consul website](https://www.consul.io/docs/).